bingao/tinned/README.md

 * Add Boolean input for `differentiate` function to indicate if call `clean_temporum` after differentiation;
 * Introduce `CoefficientMO` inherited from `ElectronicState`;
-* Support coupled-cluster classes in all visitor classes.
 * Test newly added `TwoElecEnergy` and coupled-cluster classes, and visitors `EliminationVisitor`, `TemporumCleaner`, `ZerosRemover`.
 * More tests on `ExchCorrPotential::get_potential_map`.